allegheny-college-cmpsc-481-spring-2020/module-3/README.md

 As we move through this module, I will require use of the `Basic` template.
 Attempting to do all the automation that GitHub offers would take too much time, and I want to make sure we're still doing the work we've signed up to do.

+Here's more specific information about [how GitHub implements the concept](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards).

 ## Turning in the assignment

 ### Writing